microsoft/rushstack/package-deps-hash/README.md

-# @microsoft/package-deps
+# @microsoft/package-deps-hash

-`package-deps` is a general utility for building a JSON object containing the git hashes of all files used to produce a given package.
+`package-deps-hash` is a general utility for building a JSON object containing the git hashes of all files used to produce a given package.

 This utility is useful for scenarios where you want to define a "change receipt" file to be published with a package.
 The file content and the current state of the package can be compared then to determin if the package needs to be rebuilt.